ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 While generative AI can be a powerful debugging tool, it's a double-edged sword, especially for beginners.
 It's dangerously easy to fall into the trap of mental laziness, allowing the AI to do all the thinking.
 This approach can lead to either getting the right solution or merely suppressing the error message while the underlying problem persists.

-I confess I still fall into this trap occasionally.
+I confess I still fall into this trap occasio   nally.
 However, I'm striving to be more mindful of AI-provided solutions.
 My new approach is to always attempt solving the bug myself first, understanding the root cause, before considering the AI's suggestion.

-Remember, in AI research, understanding the 'why' behind a solution is often more crucial than the solution itself.
+In AI research, understanding the 'why' behind a solution is often more crucial than the solution itself.
 Let's use AI as a tool to augment our problem-solving skills, not replace them.

 ### Lesson 4: Don't be afraid to ask for help, even if you think you should know the answer